 - It’s important to use a good quality vegetable stock.
 You can also use broth, but note that broth is typically seasoned and stock is not.

-- The color of the vegetable stock will vary.
+- The color of the vegetable stock or broth will vary.
 You can see in my photos that the soup is more yellow than green — that’s the result of the the color of the stock I used.
 Don’t expect the color of the soup to be the same.
 It might be, but could be completely different, too.

 - When you cover the pot for the simmering time, check it a few minutes in to be sure it isn’t boiling.
 Sometimes you have to move the pot a bit to the side of the burner, even when the heat is at the lowest setting.
 Asparagus should be cooked gently.